LookUponMyWork/hello-world/README.md

 # hello-world
 Starting to Learn it All
 I am just starting to learn how to code.
-I have always been interested and have no computer science experience.
+I have always been interested in coding and have no computer science experience.